RKlompUU/tfhe-rs/tfhe/docs/regex/tutorial.md

 computed ciphertext result, and second value the content position after the regex components were applied.
 It's a vector, because certain RegExpr variants require to consider a list of possible execution paths.
-For example, the RegExpr::Optional might succeed by applying _or_ by *not* applying the optinoal regex (notice that in the former case `c_pos` moves forward whereas in the latter case it stays put).
+For example, the RegExpr::Optional might succeed by applying _or_ by *not* applying the optional regex (and notice that in the former case `c_pos` moves forward whereas in the latter case it stays put).

 On first call to `match` the entire regex pattern is matched starting with